Updated 9 August 2021

 (Updated guidance following recent governmental guidance changes)

 St. Stephen’s, together with all churches, were closed to members of the public and clergy in March 2020 as a result of COViD-19.
-Since then, measures have been eased that first allowed the clergy to live-stream services from within the church building, and more recently to allow individuals into church for private prayer.
+Since then, measures have been eased that first allowed the clergy to live-stream services from within the church building, then to allow individuals into church for private prayer and now we are pleased to be welcoming everyone back.

 For advice to churches from the Church of England, follow this link